yassine-hamadou/monty/README.md

-# Monty
+# main

-`Monty 0.98` is a scripting language that is first compiled into monty byte codes (Just like python).
-It relies on a unique stack, with specific instructions to manipulate it. **`monty`** is an interpreter built specially for the said Monty Bytecodes files.
+`main 0.98` is a scripting language that is first compiled into main byte codes (Just like python).
+It relies on a unique stack, with specific instructions to manipulate it. **`main`** is an interpreter built specially for the said main Bytecodes files.

-## More About the Monty language
+## More About the main language
 This is a language that contains specific instructions to manipulate data information (stacks or queues), where each instruction (*called opcode*) is sended per line.
-Files which contains Monty byte codes usually have the `.m` extension.
+Files which contains main byte codes usually have the `.m` extension.

 Example (`file.m`):
 ```bash